opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 - That datasets are well presented, their descriptions accurate and up-to-date.
 - Show a dynamic selection from the catalog, based on a tag or search query, or even to show all datasets belonging to an organization.

 We describe several options here - from linking to resources from the catalog, to embedding parts of the functionality from the portal on other websites.
-Our current recommendation at this time is to use the [Widget](#widget), which can be configured here:
+Our current recommendation at this time is to use the [ckan-embed widget](#widget), which can be configured here.

-<iframe src="/theme/examples/embed.html" width="100%" height="300" style="border:0px"></iframe>
+<iframe src="/theme/examples/embed.html" width="100%" height="420" style="border:0px;overflow:hidden" scrolling="no"></iframe>

 <a name="widget"></a>
 ## Widget